SaqibMamoon/fMRI-DATA---Hyperalignment---MasterThesis/README.md

 direct match between different participants brains give the possibility of addressing new scientific questions by analyzing between participants differences and similarities.

-This problem, has been firstly addressed by using anatomical alignment algorithms.
+This problem has been firstly addressed by using anatomical alignment algorithms.
 With these strategies each individual brain is warped to a common reference template (Talaraich, MNI) in order to establish spatial correspondence between brains.
 Therefore, after brain normalization, a point in the common space identified by its x, y, z coordinates is assumed to refer to a similar